psoukie/zipchord/README.md

 # ZipChord Keyboard

-_ZipChord_ is a customizable hybrid keyboard input method for Windows that augments regular typing with chorded entry.
-For a discussion of why that might be useful, see [ZipChord: Hybrid Chorded Keyboard](https://pavelsoukenik.com/zipchord-hybrid-chorded-keyboard).
+_ZipChord_ is a customizable hybrid keyboard input method for Windows that allows you to seamlessly **combine regular typing with chorded entry**.
+Chords allow you to type whole words by pressing a combination of keys simultaneously.
+That's what stenographers do and what makes them so fast.

+Thanks to Zipf's law, even if we used simple chords for only a few dozen words, it would still accelerate a huge amount of our typing.
+For example, 40% of the text of _The Lord of the Rings_ consists of only 32 words.

+_ZipChord_ leverages Zipf's law to make your typing faster and more comfortable by allowing you to use chords for frequent words (or other creative uses) together with regular typing.

+For a more details on why this is useful, see [ZipChord: Hybrid Chorded Keyboard](https://pavelsoukenik.com/zipchord-hybrid-chorded-keyboard).

 ## Installation